QuenWi/Java300Challanges/ReadMe.txt

     This task exists two times in the document.
 [123 Valid Sudoku]
     This task very similar to [122 Sudoku Solver].
 Just as output a boolean and not the sudoku solved.
+[123 Walls and Gates]
+    The describtion of the task is missing.
+So I don't know what to do.